CD Luis Ángel Firpo: Golden generation

-Soon after, Leonal Carcamo donned the captain's armband and the club continued to play at a high level.
+Soon after, Leonel Carcamo donned the captain's armband and the club continued to play at a high level.
 They reached either the semi-finals or finals every year from 1994 to 1997, then won the championship again in 1998.
 That win came over FAS 2–0, with the goals being scored by Raúl Toro and Abraham Monterrosa.

-Firpo won another championship in 1999, beating FAS 5–4 on penalty kicks.
-In 2000, Club president and owner Sergio Torres died the week before the final match against ADET, and the players dedicated the match to his memory.
+Firpo won another championship in Clausura 1999, beating FAS 5–4 on penalty kicks after the game ended 1-1 after extra time.
+In 2000, club president and owner Sergio Torres died the week before the final match against ADET, and the players dedicated the match to his memory.
 They went on to win, bringing home their seventh title.